Sydney Airport Guide

 To find a cheap room, there is a list of hotels near Sydney Airport on Tripadvisor that can be sorted by price.

 - ATMs / Cash Machines - There are ANZ Bank, Travelex and Westpac ATMs located throughout Terminals 1 and 2.
 Travelex has 33 multi-currency ATMs throughout the airport.

-- Baggage Trolleys - Available for a fee of AUD $4.
-Once you pass through security, smaller trolleys are available free of charge.
+- Baggage Trolleys - Available for a fee of AUD $4 for departing passengers however once you pass through security, smaller trolleys are available free of charge.
 Arriving passengers will find free trolleys available in the baggage claim area.

 - Children's Play Areas - Locations: Terminal 1 - Landside, between counters A & B and at the end of check-in counter J / Airside, between Gates 31 & 33 and Gates 58 & 59 in pier C.

 - Children's Cinema - The Kid's Cinema provides a comfortable area for kids to watch kid friendly tv shows.
 Location: Terminal 1 - Airside, near Gate 33.

 - Currency Exchange - ANZ (Terminal 1 - departures and arrivals levels) and Travelex (Terminal 2 - airside) offer foreign exchange services.

 - Duty Free & Shopping - Yes duty free is available as well as a variety of other shops both landside and airside.